mutineer612/aws-dcos-terraform-install/README.md

 To use this script you will need an AWS Account, AWS CLI, and Terraform
 1. Setup an AWS account
 2. Install Python3
-3. Install AWS CLI using PIP
+3. Install AWS CLI
-4. Install Terraform using PIP
+4. Install Terraform
 5. Setup ec2 SSH keypair using AWS

 ### Configure AWS Profile